 Simple tips to add monochrome chic to your living room

-Monochrome: the most classic combination of colours, well, ever.
+Monochrome: the most classic combination of colors, well, ever.
 There’s nothing like a clean, slick black and white decor to add instant class to your home and we believe the living room is the perfect place to add monochrome chic to your home.
-But, whilst decorating in two colours alone can seem somewhat as an easy task, effective monochrome decor is all about the execution.
+But, whilst decorating in two colors alone can seem somewhat as an easy task, effective monochrome decor is all about the execution.
 We’re talking textures, patterns, black and white wall art (obviously!) and of course, furniture.

 So, without further ado, here are some simple tips to help you bring Parisian monochrome chic into your living room…

-Remember: not all white paint is created equal
+Remember: not all white paint is created equal!

-Go to a store and pick up a number of white test pots and use these on your walls in different areas of the room to show how the light will hit it.
+Go to a store and pick up several white test pots and use these on your walls in different areas of the room to show how the light will hit it.
 Rooms that boast a lot of natural light will give off a warm tone, so picking a cool shade of white with a blue or grey base can balance this out.
 We’re a big fan of Dulux ‘White Mist’ for that cool white tone.